NFL Combine Trainer: Shuttle Run For Agile Acceleration

 - Explode and cover as much ground as possible by lifting your hand and jumping off your feet simultaneously.

-2/ Carioca Quick
+Carioca Quick Step

 The Carioca quick step simulates coming out of the lateral power motion.
 You're going to accelerate at high speeds, similar to the start of the side standing long jump.
 The carioca quick step is a great drill to develop comfort while accelerating off the edges of your feet.